dkwgit/IntroToDevopsInAWS/README.md

 ```

 - Go to CloudFormation in the console and view the stack that you just created.
-- In CloudFormation, check out the resources of the stack, in CloudFormation.
+- In CloudFormation, check out the resources of the stack.
 Your bucket should be there as a resource.
 - Go look in S3 in the console and see your bucket that way, as well.

 ## Cleanup